Best broker for Spanish investors

 Available in Spain

-Regulator CBI (IE) AFM (NL) CySEC CNMV ✅
+Regulator CBI (IE) BaFin (DE) AFM (NL) CySEC CNMV ✅

 *DEGIRO Custody = direct registration; Basic = pooled Stichting.
-Fees and rates subject to change — verify on each broker’s official site.
+Fees and rates subject to change — verify on each broker’s official site before opening.

 1. Are you likely to exceed €50k in overseas financial assets?

-If yes, prioritise IBKR or DEGIRO Custody for the cleanest Modelo 720 reporting trail — direct custody means you’re the named owner and the declaration is straightforward.
+If yes (or when you do), prioritise IBKR or DEGIRO Custody for the cleanest Modelo 720 reporting trail.
+Direct custody means you’re the named owner and the declaration is straightforward.
+At this portfolio size, IBKR’s FX advantage is also the most meaningful.

-XTB is the only broker here with direct CNMV supervision and a physical Spanish presence.
-All others passport into Spain under MiFID II via their home regulator (CBI, AFM, CySEC).
-Both routes are legally valid — this is a preference question.
+XTB is the only broker here with direct CNMV supervision and a physical Madrid presence.
+All others passport into Spain via their home regulator (CBI, BaFin, AFM, CySEC).
+Both routes are legally valid under MiFID II — this is a preference question, not a safety question.

-Trading 212 or XTB for the cleanest beginner experience.
-Zero commissions, clean apps, fractional shares.
+Trading 212 or Trade Republic for the cleanest beginner experience.
+Zero or near-zero commissions, modern apps, fractional shares.
 IBKR has more depth but requires more setup time.
-DEGIRO sits in the middle.
+Come back to it when the portfolio warrants the migration.

 Ready to open an account?

-All four brokers are available to Spanish residents and support UCITS ETF investing.
-Pick based on your Modelo 720 situation, FX needs, and regulatory preference — then keep the portfolio simple.
+All five brokers are available to Spanish residents and support UCITS ETF investing.
+Pick based on your Modelo 720 situation, portfolio size, FX needs, and how much automation you want — then keep the strategy simple.

 Frequently asked questions